upgoingstar/TweetMonitor/README.md

 Congrats, you have landed safely at the right spot.

-This program lets you define a specific keyword and allows you to:
+This program lets you define a specific keyword and allows you to: <br>
-1. see the updates on console itself.
+1. see the updates on console itself.<br>
-2. Send an email to a specific email id.
+2. Send an email to a specific email id.<br>
 3. Dump the data into elasticsearch.

 ## Usage: tweepyStreaming.py [options]